code4acause/code4acause.github.io/README.md

 Newsletter: [Subscribe](https://lb.benchmarkemail.com//listbuilder/signupnew?5hjt8JVutE5neiOpRQsKVf5pwVnAjsSIni71Jey0dd3tO5iNRn8gS049TyW7spdJ)

+## Club Achievements this year
+- Won Third Place and Best Domain Name at [RoboHacks 2](https://robohacks2.devpost.com/) with our project [Chiron](https://devpost.com/software/chiron-bxvirh).
+- Won First Place and Best Domain Name at [ROBOHackIT 2022](https://robohackit.devpost.com/) with our project [CiceroAI](https://devpost.com/software/ciceroai?ref_content=my-projects-tab&ref_feature=my_projects).

 ## What we did

-In our first year, we have managed to
+In our first year, we managed to

 - Publish a weekly newsletter that highlights the social issues and different technologies involved in hackathons
 - Win the Most Innovative Award in PrideHack II with solutions that use Web3 and DAOs on blockchains to empower grassroots advocacy to change the world to be more inclusive. to make LGBTQ+ activism more accessible, equitable, and ultimately more impactful.